 The Coding Camp will be held here for the scriptkiddies and programmers of tomorrow.

 Open to public on 1, 2, 7, 8, 9, 10 August 2015

 Nearest MRT: Outram Park (Walk from North-East Line side, Exit F or G)

 I’ll be posting some more features to celebrate the Jubilee weekend.
 These features will cover attractions or events that are either related to SG50 or the Jubilee weekend.
-Remember to come back and check them out!Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Remember to come back and check them out!Subscribe to dejiki.com or Like my Facebook page for notifications of updates: